PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 We believe that a vertical resolution of 1km for the temperature profiles is sufficient for our purposes.
-Depending of the altitude of sounding, the VeRa profiles have a higher vertical resolution than 1km.
+Depending of the altitude of sounding, the VeRa profiles have a (much) higher vertical resolution.
-Hence I use this to create **averaged** profiles, with bins that are one kilometer wide.
+I create vertically **averaged** profiles, where I average the temperatures values in bins of one kilometer wide.
-Upon averaging, I take the uncertainty in the average values as the standard deviation.
+I take the standard deviation in each bin as the uncertainty of the averaged temperatures.

 The :py:meth:`~.getFilteredVeRaProfile` method is designed to create a filtered profile from an original VeRa profile.
 I use the default settings to calculate profiles between 6098km and 6154km (56 levels) at a 1km vertical resolution.

 .. note::